KCLabMTU/CaLMPhosKAN/README.md

 torchvision==0.18.1
 tqdm==4.66.4</code>

-### Download Testing Data
+### Download Testing Data for Evaluation
-The necessary independent testing data is available to download here: [CaLMPhosKAN Independent Test Data](https://drive.google.com/drive/folders/16GBz_CJCvvUyhspVAw4Qi6upQRqGRciS?usp=drive_link).
+The independent testing data required for evaluation can be downloaded from the following link: [CaLMPhosKAN Independent Test Data](https://drive.google.com/drive/folders/16GBz_CJCvvUyhspVAw4Qi6upQRqGRciS?usp=drive_link).
 This is a folder which consists of these four files:
 |Name|ST_dataset.npy|ST_labels.csv|Y_dataset.npy|Y_labels.csv|
 |----|--------------|-------------|-------------|------------|
 |Size|6.07 GB|197 KB|1009 MB|32 KB|

+#### Instructions for Data Setup:

+1. **Downloading the Complete Folder:**
-If you downloaded the entire 'data' folder, unzip the data folder into the same directory as the evaluation script inside the repository folder.
+   - If you download the entire `data` folder, unzip it into the same directory where the evaluation script is located within the repository.

-> <kbd>**Note:**</kbd>
+   > **Note:**
-> 1. Downloading the data in this way will cause only three of the four required files to be downloaded inside of a folder.
-'ST_dataset.npy' is too large to be downloaded into a folder with the other files and must be added manually.
-You may unzip the downloaded folder with the three files to the previously described destination, then add 'ST_dataset.npy' to this folder.
-> 2. It is likely that this fourth large file will not be named exactly 'ST_dataset.npy'.
-Before running the evaluation script, please make sure that the data folder is named 'data' and that the files contained within are named exactly as the above table describes.
+   > - Due to its large size, the `ST_dataset.npy` file will not be included in the folder download.
+This file must be downloaded separately and manually placed in the `data` folder.
+   > - Ensure the `ST_dataset.npy` file is named exactly as listed (`ST_dataset.npy`).
+Once all files are in the `data` folder, verify that the names match the ones provided in the table above.

+2. **Downloading Files Individually:**
-If you downloaded each file independently, add each file to a new folder titled 'data', and add this to the same directory as the evaluation script inside the repository folder.
+   - If you choose to download the files individually, create a new folder named `data`, place all four files inside it, and then move this folder to the same directory as the evaluation script.

-> <kbd>**Note:**</kbd>
+   > **Important:**
-Before running the evaluation script, please make sure that the data folder is named 'data' and that the files contained within are named exactly as the above table describes.
+   > Before running the evaluation script, ensure that the folder is named `data` and that all files within it are named exactly as specified in the table above.

 ### Run Evaluation
 After the data folder is in place and the requirements are installed, evaluation can be performed with the format of the command below: